rust-lang/rustc-perf/docs/comparison-analysis.md

 If a large change only happens to go over the significance threshold by a small factor, then the over magnitude of the change is considered small.

-#### Confidence algorithm
+#### Relevance algorithm

-The actual algorithm for determining confidence may change, but in general the following rules apply:
+The actual algorithm for determining relevance of a comparison summary may change, but in general the following rules apply:
-* Definitely relevant: any number of very large or large changes, a small amount of medium changes, or a large amount of small or very small changes.
+* High relevance: any number of very large or large changes, a small amount of medium changes, or a large amount of small or very small changes.
-* Probably relevant: any number of very large or large changes, any medium change, or smaller but still substantial amount of small or very small changes.
+* Medium relevance: any number of very large or large changes, any medium change, or smaller but still substantial amount of small or very small changes.
-* Maybe relevant: if it doesn't fit into the above two categories, it ends in this category.
+* Small relevance: if it doesn't fit into the above two categories, it ends in this category.

 ### "Dodgy" Test Cases